High School Graduates, by Race/Ethnicity

 Download & Other Tools

-- Definition: Number of public school students from the graduating class who receive a high school diploma, by race/ethnicity (e.g., in 2018, 212,551 Hispanic/Latino students from the graduating class in California graduated high school).
-Use caution when comparing data for 2017 and later years—annotated with an asterisk (*)—against 2016 and earlier.Percentage of public school students from the graduating class who receive a high school diploma, by race/ethnicity (e.g., in 2018, 80.6% 80.6% of Hispanic/Latino students from the graduating class in California graduated high school).
-Use caution when comparing data for 2017 and later years—annotated with an asterisk (*)—against 2016 and earlier.
+- Definition: Number of public school students from the graduating class who receive a high school diploma, by race/ethnicity (e.g., in 2020, 218,460 Hispanic/Latino students from the graduating class in California graduated high school).
+Use caution when comparing data for 2016 and earlier years—annotated with an asterisk (*)—against 2017 and later.Percentage of public school students from the graduating class who receive a high school diploma, by race/ethnicity (e.g., in 2020, 82.2% of Hispanic/Latino students from the graduating class in California graduated high school).
+Use caution when comparing data for 2016 and earlier years—annotated with an asterisk (*)—against 2017 and later.

-- Footnote: Years presented are the final year of a school year (e.g., 2017-18 is shown as 2018).
+- Footnote: Years presented are the final year of a school year (e.g., 2019-20 is shown as 2020).
 Students completing high school with credentials other than a regular high school diploma are not graduates—e.g., those who receive a General Educational Development (GED) certificate or special education certificate of completion, and, for years 2017 and later, those who pass the California High School Proficiency Exam or receive an adult education high school diploma.
 The graduating class, or four-year adjusted cohort, is composed of students entering Grade 9 for the first time, adjusted for students who subsequently transfer in, transfer out, or pass away during Grade 9 or the following three years.
 Prior to 2017, students transferring to adult education programs or community colleges were excluded from the graduating class.
-Due to changes in methodology, the Dept. of Education recommends that 2017 and later years—annotated here with an asterisk (*)—should not be compared with 2016 and earlier.
+Due to changes in methodology, the Dept. of Education recommends that data for 2016 and earlier years—annotated here with an asterisk (*)—should not be compared with 2017 and later.
+Race/ethnicity is missing or not reported for some students; as a result, sums across categories may be lower than totals.
 The notation S refers to percentages that have been suppressed because there were fewer than 20 high school graduates in that group, and to numbers that have been suppressed because there were fewer than 11 graduates in that group.
 N/A means that data are not available.

 - Measures of High School Graduation on Kidsdata.org